-Barge Contact Cement is viscous enough to form a bond with leather without seeping in to the pores too deeply.
+Barge Contact Cement is viscous enough to form a bond with leather without seeping into the pores too deeply.
 Therefore some degree of flexibility is maintained.

-For temporary leather projects, such as holding leather in place while you stitch, many people choose to use regular household CA Superglue.
+For temporary leather projects, such as holding the leather in place while you stitch, many people choose to use regular household CA Superglue.
 It’s strong enough to hold the leather down with only a couple of drops, and it bonds almost instantly.

 The downside is there’s no easy way to remove it without risking damaging the leather, so keep this in mind and don’t use it anywhere that’s going to be visible in your finished project.

 In short, the best solution for Leather to Leather is probably Barge Contact Cement, unless you’re working with fabric or very thin leather where flexibility is important, in which case you will be better off with a fabric glue like Tearmender fabric glue.